DynaPlex/DynaPlex/readme.md

 ## Algorithms

-The DCL algorithm was ported from legacy DynaPlex, for an example usage see [here](src/examples/dcl_example/dcl_example.cpp).
+The DCL algorithm is available, for an example usage see [here](src/examples/dcl_example/dcl_example.cpp).